-Marc Blatstein is a graduate of George Washington University, where he go his BA in Psychology.
-Marc then decided he would attend Ohio College of Podiatric Medicine.
-At Ohio College, he focused his academics on medical training, obtaining a Doctor of Podiatric Medicine Degree.
-Marc Blatstein had a residency in Podiatric Medicine.
-He would later go on to have a practitioner career that spanned more than 22 years.
+Marc Blatstein is a graduate of George Washington University, where he got his BA in Psychology.
+He then went to Ohio College of Podiatric Medicine, obtaining a Doctor of Podiatric Medicine Degree.
+Marc Blatstein had a residency in Podiatric Medicine and would later go on to have a practitioner career that spanned more than 22 years.

-Marc Blatstein also feels that the next time your at your salon, you should check to see if it looks clean.
-Is there a sanitation log that is up-to-date, where do they keep their instruments and how do they keep them clean?
+He also feels that the next time your at your salon, you should check to see if it looks clean.
+Is there a sanitation log that is up-to-date?
+Where do they keep their instruments and how do they keep them clean?
 These are just a couple of things you should ask your self.